Kiuwan logo

 Earlier this year, OpenAI, the latest AI darling that will either save the world or destroy it, depending on who you believe, fell victim to a data breach due to an exploited open-source library flaw.
 The hack exposed private chat data to other users.

-The ChatGPT breach illustrates a significant issue in using open-source components – the rush to market.
-After a number of other high-profile blunders, the company has been criticized for going too public too soon.
+The ChatGPT breach illustrates a significant issue in using open-source components—the rush to market.
+After several other high-profile blunders, the company has been criticized for going too public too soon.
 However, given the first-mover advantage, it’s unlikely that businesses will be willing to slow down development timelines in response.

 Since market pressures aren’t showing any signs of letting up, the best thing DevOps teams can do is take a proactive approach to open-source integrations.
 Here are the most common issues related to using open-source components and how developers can overcome them.